 A lot has changed in these ten years.
 In those days Tajinder was always dreaming to be in Civil Services and almost behaved like one.
 When I went on do my masters in Software, he thought the best thing to do and to be is to be a civil servant.
 While I made my entry into the software world in its hay days.
 He entered the allied services and became a forest officer in Haryana Cadre.
 As part of my profession, the world became a home to me.
 For him, his state became the world.
 Both of us moved reasonably well in our respective careers.

 While catching on what is happening in each other’s world, I sensed a totally different perspective that he held on almost everything in life and especially in lifestyles.
 He thought that working till five is being very busy.
-I felt as if I have done only half day if I am out of office by five.
+I felt as if I have done only half-day if I am out of office by five.
 He felt that if I am inviting him over to dinner, I would have to spend at least half a day preparing for dinner.
 While in my distant thoughts also I don’t think of cooking when I am trying to catch up with my friends.
 I was proud to be working for the most admired company in the country.
 For him, it was just another Private Naukri.
-For another old timer working on cutting edge technology in a lesser known company, it was not even as respectable as me.
+For another old timer working on cutting-edge technology in a lesser known company, it was not even as respectable as me.
 I was struggling tooth and nail in my organization for sponsorship of my management degree at IIM.
-And for him, government sponsored and supported IIM program was only attractive because it meant three month stint in USA, the fact that it was at Harvard did not excite as much.
+And for him, government sponsored and supported IIM program was only attractive because it meant a three-month stint in the USA, the fact that it was at Harvard did not excite as much.

 He was still skeptical of meeting me after seven in the evening.
 For me, that was the only time I can meet you.
 I was all out to tell him the excitements that my profession gives me and the challenges that it offers.
 But he was only keen on talking about the University days and the people associated with them.
 I appreciated the research being done by some of our classmates.
 While he pitied them for living in a research associates salary and how they were rotting themselves in the labs.
 In our graduation days, all of us used to look up to them.